chrispyth42/Fun-Scripts/README.md

 ### getNews.py
 Reads from multiple news outlets' RSS feeds, and places the news stories into a local SQLite database file.
 With election season coming up, and controversy always surrounding news, I have this script running on a CRON job every 15 minutes to gather data; which may be fun to analyze after a longer period of time

+### download.py
+Is a small but powerful function that accepts a URL to a webpage, and a destination filename, and downloads whatever data is on the target webpage into the file.